 Although linking Instagram to Facebook Page is not the main motive of this article, you may follow the official article to look into the required process.

 Wrapping it up

-The message “Your Account Was Compromised” on Instagram could be avoided if you adopt the right practices such as not using any third-party automation tools for increasing likes, followers, or comments.
-Additionally, usage of apps for auto messaging or scheduled messaging is also not recommended.
+The message “Your Account Was Compromised” on Instagram could be avoided if you adopt the right practices, such as not using third-party automation tools to increase likes, followers, or comments.
+Additionally, using apps for auto messaging or scheduled messaging is not recommended.

 There are other options to promote an Instagram account, for example, Instagram Ads, Social media agencies, and manual tasks.
 Also, getting this message doesn’t simply mean Instagram is going to ban your account.
-But if you do not comply with the guidelines, they might limit some of the features such as blocking you from commenting, liking other’s posts, posting, or perhaps possible account ban in the end.
+But if you do not comply with the guidelines, they might limit some of the features, such as blocking you from commenting, liking others’ posts, posting, or perhaps a possible account ban in the end.